sabinem/treehouse-python-techdegree/docs/assigment.md

 # Detailed Assignment

 ## Python Techdegree Treehouse Project 1

-This project was an assignment of Python Techdegree at Treehouse.
+This project was an assignment of [Treehouse Techdegree Python](https://teamtreehouse.com/techdegree/python-web-development).
 Below you find the original description of the project.

 ## Description

 You have volunteered to be the Coordinator for your town’s youth soccer league.
 As part of your job you need to divide the 18 children who have signed up for the league into three even teams - Dragons, Sharks and Raptors.
 In years past, the teams have been unevenly matched, so this year you are doing your best to fix that.
 For each child, you will have the following information: Name, height (in inches), whether or not they have played soccer before, and their guardians’ names.

 The project has three major parts.
 For each part choose from the tools we have covered in the courses so far.
 Please don’t employ more advanced tools we haven’t covered yet, even if they are right for the job.
 However, if you identify a place where a more advanced tool is appropriate, please mention that in a code comment as you and your mentor may want to discuss it later.